-Best Controllers for Nintendo Switch iMore 2021
+Best controllers for Nintendo Switch iMore 2021

 One could argue that one of the most important elements of a satisfying gaming experience is a comfortable and effective controller.
-If you don't have a good controller it can affect the ways you engage with the game world.
+If you don't have a good controller, it can affect how you engage with the game world.
 While the Joy-Cons for the Nintendo Switch are fun little controllers, they do have their downsides.
 If you're going to use your Switch in docked mode, then you might as well upgrade your controller altogether — but which controller should you get?
 Well, we're here to help.

-- The best: Nintendo Switch Pro Controller
+- The best: The Nintendo Switch Pro Controller

-- Power package: PowerA Wireless Controller
+- Power package: PowerA Wireless Controller for Nintendo Switch

 - Turbo mode included: Beboncool Switch Pro Controller